 brake car has a narrower body and uses a single bail.

-Date codes on master cylinders are "hit and miss".
+Date codes on master cylinders are not always present.

 If one is present, it will be on the driver's side and will be a 1, 2,

 or 3-digit number representing the day of the year.
 No year would be

 The application code for the master cylinder was stamped on a small semi-circular pad on

 the front of the casting.
 The master cylinders for the power-assisted J56 and J65 brake

 packages were the same as regular production parts.
 The manual J65 master cylinder, with

 it's unique casting, also had a unique application code (AU).